Morecambe F.C.: Mascot

-The Shrimps' mascot is Christie the Cat.
-The cat was named after Morecambe's old stadium, Christie Park.
+The Shrimps' mascot is Christie the Cat, named after Morecambe's old stadium, Christie Park.

+Stadiums

+After sharing grounds with Morecambe Cricket Club at Woodhill Lane, the club moved grounds to Roseberry Park.
+Located on the corner of Christie Avenue and Lancaster Road, it was the first permanent home of Morecambe F.C., and was later renamed Christie Park after the club's benefactor, J. B. Christie.
+In July 2007, Morecambe announced plans to move to a new stadium in time for the start of the 2010–11 season.

+The Halo Aerospace Stadium, formerly known as the Mazuma Mobile Stadium, previously as the Globe Arena for sponsorship reasons, opened in 2010, replacing Christie Park.
+The stadium holds up to 6,476 supporters, with 2,173 seats available in the Main Stand, which runs the length of one side of the pitch.
+Opposite the Main Stand is an uncovered terrace with a capacity of 606.
+At either ends of the pitch are the home and away stands, with the home end holding a maximum of 2,234 supporters and the away end having a capacity of 1,389.
+In the north east corner of the stadium is the Tyson Fury Foundation, which is split between two floors.
+The building also houses a gym, which was purchased by Tyson Fury in August 2020.

 Rivalries

-Historically Morecambe's biggest rivalry has been with Lancaster City, however since Morecambe have risen up the leagues there haven't been regular matches between the two clubs since the 1980s.
+Historically Morecambe's biggest rivalry has been with Lancaster City; however after Morecambe rose up the leagues there have been fewer matches between the two clubs since the 1980s.
 From the early 1990s, Morecambe engaged in a bitter rivalry with Lancashire neighbours Accrington Stanley.
 The Shrimps failed to beat Accrington in 16 attempts after their 2007 promotion to the Football League before Aaron Wildig's goal gave them a 1–0 win over their rivals in August 2015.
 Morecambe's other local rivals include Barrow, Fleetwood Town, Kendal Town and Southport.